CrockPot Apple Pie Oatmeal

-CrockPot Apple Pie Oatmeal is a tasty breakfast that’s perfect to make as a treat, and this is definitely kid-friendly.
-And this tasty oatmeal that tastes like apple pie cooks in the slow cooker in about an hour, and leftovers reheat beautifully!
+Apple Pie Oatmeal is a tasty breakfast that’s perfect to make as a treat, and this is definitely a kid-friendly breakfast idea.
+And this tasty oatmeal that tastes like apple pie cooks in the slow cooker in about two hours, and leftovers reheat beautifully!

-PIN CrockPot Apple Pie Oatmeal to try it later!
+PIN the Slow Cooker Apple Pie Oatmeal to try it later!

 What ingredients do you need for this recipe?